 The Climate Emergency: Psychoanalytic Perspectives

-The Freud Museum in London is holding a conference on “The Climate Emergency: Psychoanalytic Perspectives” on Saturday 16 May 2020.
+The Freud Museum in London is holding a conference on “The Climate Emergency: Psychoanalytic Perspectives” in May 2020.

 The Freud Museum is the former home of Sigmund Freud, who developed the therapeutic practice of psychoanalysis (also known as the ‘talking cure’) and studied the influence of unconscious thoughts on behaviour.
 As more and more people are said to be starting therapy in response to the climate emergency, we think it’s important to understand why we are feeling the way we do about climate change, and why as a society we find it so difficult to change.